 Dr. Marti is certified as a volunteer Spanish/English medical interpreter through UCLA’s Employee Volunteer Interpreting Program.

 MH2™ – Mobile Health for Mental Health (SM2 – Salud Móvil Para Salud Mental)

 Mobile Health for Mental Health, MH2™, is a web-based application that optimizes early stimulant medication treatment for children with Attention Deficit Hyperactivity Disorder (ADHD) through improving communication between the parent, teacher, and prescriber.
 Pilot-testing is underway at Augustus Hawkins, a community mental health clinic that serves predominantly low-income children and families in South Central Los Angeles and at the San Fernando Child and Family Guidance Center.
 The MH2 project is currently being piloted in both English and Spanish.

 Archangeli C, Marti FA, Wobga-Pasiah E, Zima BT.
 Mobile health interventions for psychiatric conditions in children: A scoping review.
 In Health Information Technology for Child and Adolescent Psychiatry [Special Issue].
 Child and Adolescent Psychiatric Clinics of North America.
-In press.
+2017 Jan;26(1):13-31.